JarneT-2159795/seis-jarnethys-martijnsnoeks/01-wasm-vm.md

 ```

-##### Decoding unsigned integers
+#### Decoding unsigned integers

 To decode an unsigned integer we reverse the process above.
 The example will decode the bytes 959AEF3A to 123456789.
-Below is also a C++ implementation which reads the bytes using the readByte-function shown earlier.
+Below is also a C++ implementation which reads the bytes using `readByte()` shown earlier.

 1. Read a byte
 2. Perform a bitwise or with 0111 1111 to only keep the seven bits that represent part of the number